Rogers becomes first in state to implement emergency radio system

 “We want to be the model for other communities across the state,” says Rogers Fire Chief Tom Jenkins.
 “For the first time ever the school systems, its buses, the special events they have, school sites, each elementary schools, the alternative school, high school, middle school, you name it.
 Getting all their campuses on a radio system that is compatible and interoperable with the radio system being used by the police and fire department here in Rogers.”

-With the click of one button, Rogers schools can have instant communication with emergency personel.
+With the click of one button, Rogers schools can have instant communication with emergency personnel.

 Jenkins calls it an investment which the fire department used $4 million from the 2018 bond issue.
 The school district used separate funds.